grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 And the needle moved.
 It just wavered, hovered for a second, and then returned to resting wearily on the pin.
 But it had definitely moved.
 Her eyes went back to the clock, more minutes passed.
 To their speed: steady at three knots.
 To their battery charge: painfully low.
 To their depth: too deep for comfort.

 But the depth-under-keel needle moved again, rising up and falling back, like a dying crone trying to raise herself for one last curse at the world.
-And then it was wavering unsteadily above the "Bottomless" pin.
+And then it was wavering unsteadily above the pin.
 The gap between the needle and the pin was tenuous, but real.

 "Captain," said Bastian, his eyes on the depth-under-keel gauge, "the bottom seems to be coming the fuck up."

 Captain Percy reached above her head for a strap.
 "Drive boys, Drive."
 The sea floor was moving, but still far, far below them, so far below that if the boat went down now the _Prospect_ would be crushed into nothing but a greasy stain on that bottom.
 But it was at least a measurable distance now instead of the unknowable nothingness of the hole.

 Minutes later the depth-under-keep gauge started rising steadily, as if it had intention.
 It gave the impression that they were moving quickly, though in fact their speed remained steady and crawling, while the slope of the bottom had drastically increased, and was rising under them --- a sheer undersea mountain wall.
 The needle accelerated to show a shockingly quick rise in the sea floor, in such a way that gave the impression they were about to smack into a mountainside, from where they would slide helplessly down into the black pit.
-Instead, the needle shot up and fell back to 250 meters, and then stayed hovering at that level.
+Instead, the depth gauge needle rolled hard to the left and then rose back to show they had about 10 meters to the bottom.
+It stayed hovering at that level.

 "OK Gregory, now the stupid part: give me a gentle dive plane down angle."
 Percy said quietly.

-"You want to go _down_?"
+"You want to go fucking _down_?"

 "Down Gregory.
-Now.
+Right fucking now.
 Take us to the sea floor."

 The dive plane wheel slipped through Gregory's calloused hands, and the bow of the boat eased downwards.
 Captain Percy pressed the collision alarm button and a klaxon blared through the ship.
 She pulled the boat PA mic down from the array of radio mics whose cords swayed just above her head and pressed the talk button.
 "Chips: leave the leak.
 You and Owen get out of the cargo hold.
 Seal the bulkheads behind you.
-We're going to bottom the boat, and there's a reasonable chance it will split our wound wide open."
+We're going to bottom the boat, and there's a reasonable chance it will split our wounded hull there wide fucking open."

 At the sound of the collision alarm Hemi came up through the hatch.
 His eyes passed over the gauges taking in their situation.
 "Gently Gregory."
 He almost whispered.